About Dr. Tovar

 About Dr. Arianne Tang

-Dr. Arianne Tang (PSB 94026534) is a professional psychologist who developed a passion for the field during her middle school years.
-As a child, she saw how important addressing mental health was to the overall well-being of her loved ones and started working towards her dream of becoming a therapist.
-Since then, she dedicated her life to becoming a clinical psychologist, and uses a holistic and integrative framework with an emphasis on cultural sensitivity and competency in her approach.
+Dr. Arianne Tang (LIC #PSY36618) is a licensed clinical psychologist who developed a passion for the field during her middle school years.
+Since then, she has dedicated her life to becoming educated and developing skills in the field of psychology, and uses a holistic and integrative framework with an emphasis on cultural sensitivity and competency in her approach.

 Core Values